Potty Training Chart – How It Helps in Toliet Training Your Child

 Benefits of Potty Training Charts

 Potty training charts are not just helpful for training the child to use the potty, but they are also incredibly helpful for the parent.
 These charts can help keep track of the number of accidents and successes your little one has had over a period of time.
 It can help you keep your child motivated by giving him a sense of realisation and self-awareness that there is a wrong and a right way to do something.
 The reward system also attracts the child to potty train soon.
-In addition to this, the information can be extremely helpful when updating the child’s paediatrician about his bowel movement schedule.
+In addition to this, the information can be extremely helpful when updating the child’s pediatrician about his bowel movement schedule.

-How to Use Potty Charts?
+How to Use Potty Charts

 It is important to have a visual representation for your child to give a sense of achievement for potty training successes.
 Here are some tips that will help your little one get excited about the chart while understanding what the chart is about.